aleixfortm/storymous/README.md

 [Storymous](https://www.storymous.com) is a unique social media platform centered around storytelling.
 It empowers users to not only start their own stories but also collaborate and continue existing stories dynamically through a chapter-based system.
-With the creation of branching storylines, captivating narratives unfold, offering readers the ability to shape their own journey within the story.
+With the creation of branching storylines, captivating narratives unfold, offering readers the ability to shape their own journey.
 <br> The backend API repo of this project can be found [here](https://github.com/aleixfortm/storymous-API).

 ## Roadmap